Salt Lake West Side Stories: Post Twenty-Eight

 By Brad Westwood, Cassandra Clark and Catherine Aviles

-Above image capton: Two men accompany “Señorita Chicana 1971” (Miss Chicana 1971) at “Adelante [Ahead!]: A Plan for Action Conference,” held Oct.
-29-30, 1971, in the Salt Palace.
-Elio Rios from Puerto Rico (left) is the ony individual identified in this image.
+Above photo caption: Two men accompany “Señorita Chicana 1971” (Miss Chicana 1971) at “Adelante [Ahead!]: A Plan for Action Conference,” held on October 29-30, 1971, in the Salt Palace.
+Elio Rios from Puerto Rico (left) is the only individual identified in this image.
 This gathering was sponsored by the Utah Equal Opportunity Coalition, “Spanish Speaking Committee.”
 The men are wearing brown berets presumably in solidarity with Los Boinas Cafés (Brown Berets), a 1960s pro-Chicano organization which had chapters in Ogden and Price.
-Front and center and being held in front of the Señorita Chicana is the symbol of Mexican culture, a sombrero.
+Front and center, and being held in front of the Señorita Chicana, is the symbol of Mexican culture – a sombrero.
 This widely attended public conference gives evidence of the size and influence of Spanish speakers in Utah by the early 1970s.

-During the early 1890s and into the 1900s Latino/as slowly started to arrive in the Utah Territory.
-It was largely railroad companies and later agriculture that drew Latino/as into Utah’s economy.
-Old west side community members are difficult to historically discover, especially in racially biased US census records.
+During the early 1890s and into the 1900s, Latino/as slowly started to arrive in the Utah Territory.
+It was largely the railroad companies and, later, agriculture that drew Latino/as into Utah’s economy.
+Old west side community members are difficult to historically discover, especially in racially biased United States census records.

 By the turn of the twentieth century, a handful of railroads connected Utah as far as west Texas to the southeast and California to the west.
 Railroad tracks often followed trade routes previously forged by Native Americans and later followed by New Spain and Mexico.
 During the late 1800s, railroads became conduits for the recruitment and transportation of Mexican laborers into the region.
 Notably, railroads were responsible for strengthened and extended Hispanic cultures far into northern portions of the American West.